Disability Discrimination: Reporting Concerns, Informal Resolution and Formal Grievance Procedures

 If the individual is not satisfied with the resolution proposed by SEAS, the individual should discuss the matter with the appropriate ADA/Section 504 Coordinator as listed below:

-- Brown University students should contact Shontay Delalue, Interim Vice President for Institutional Equity and Diversity; 401-863-2216.
+- Brown University students and faculty should contact Shontay Delalue, Vice President for Institutional Equity and Diversity; 401-863-2216.

 Formal Grievance Procedures